 Did you know that your body doesn't produce omega-3s?
 You have to get them from supplements or natural foods!

-Omega-3 fatty acids help keep chronic redness and swelling in check, and they also lower the body's production of triglycerides — fats that circulate in the blood.
+Omega-3 fatty acids keep chronic redness and swelling in check, and they also lower the body's production of triglycerides — fats that circulate in the blood.
 Studies have also found that omega-3s balance levels of high-density lipoprotein (HDL) or "good" cholesterol.

 The daily requirement for ALA is 1.1 g (grams) in adult women and 1.6 g in adult men.
 Breastfeeding and pregnant women need more, and children need a bit less.
 Experts haven't set recommended amounts for the other main types, EPA and DHA, although they are still important nutrients to obtain regularly.
-Natural sources include algae oil, flax seeds, olives, and olive oil.
+Natural plant-based sources include algae oil, flax seeds, olives, and olive oil.